A Unified Framework for Diffusion Model Unlearning with f-Divergence: Related Work

 \section{Related Work}

-Machine unlearning studies the fundamental problem of removing specific knowledge learned from a learning algorithm \cite{cao2015towards, bourtoule2021machine}.
-In the deep learning era, this problem acquires significant meaning, due to the huge deep learning models that are trained on datasets scraped from the Internet.
+Machine unlearning studies the fundamental problem of removing specific knowledge learned from a learning algorithm \citep{cao2015towards, bourtoule2021machine}.
+In the deep learning era, this problem acquires significant meaning, due to the huge deep learning models that are trained on datasets scraped from the Internet (e.g., LAION-5B \cite{schuhmann2022laion}).

 In principle, machine unlearning can be performed following two different approaches: \emph{exact} and \emph{approximate} unlearning.
 Exact unlearning is considered the gold standard and consists in re-training the learning algorithm from scratch after having removed from the dataset the subset of data to be forgotten.
 Exact machine unlearning is often infeasible for two reasons: \emph{i}) re-training a large model requires significant computational resources and time, \emph{ii}) the training data could be deleted after their usage for training due to memory reasons, thus not being available for re-training.
 For these two reasons, researchers are focusing on approximate unlearning methods, which are faster, computationally lighter, and, for generative models, do not require the storage of the training dataset.